Page cover

 Dilithium was designed to pair naturally with Kyber (ML-KEM):

-• Same mathematical foundation (structured lattices)
+• Shared mathematical foundation (structured lattices)

-• Same design principles (constant-time, compact, auditable)
+• Similar design goals (constant-time, compact, auditable)

 Use Cases in Our App